 Founded in 1977, The Solar Foundation was relaunched in its current form in 2010.
 Today, we combine decades of experience with an entrepreneurial outlook and a focus on getting things done.
 While we firmly believe that solar is an integral part of our energy future, The Solar Foundation has no industry affiliation.
 With our reputation for impartiality and rigorous analysis, we are on the front lines of the change toward a bright solar future.

 The sun is the world’s most abundant energy source.
-Just in the past few years, solar technology has expanded at a breathtaking pace.
-Solar panels are going up on neighborhood rooftops, big-box retail stores, and massive utility-scale projects.
-Today, there are more than a million solar installations and counting across America, and the cost of installations has decreased 70 percent since 2010.
+Solar technology is expanding at a breathtaking pace.
+Solar panels are going up on neighborhood rooftops, big-box retail stores, and in massive utility-scale projects.
+Solar-compatible technologies like battery storage and electric vehicles are becoming part of the mainstream.
+Today, there are 2 million solar installations across America, double the number from only three years ago!

 Why The Solar Foundation?